Become a Mediator in Missouri

 What is required to be a mediator in Missouri?
 People of all backgrounds and educational attainments can become mediators.
 Missouri does not license this profession.
 There is no "certification" of mediators in the state.
 (The national Model Standards prohibit a mediator from claiming to be certified when there is no official program for certification.)
 Some mediation programs do have specific educational requirements.
 It is advisable to check with specific programs and organizations about their expectations for training and experience.

 Mediating for the Courts: Mediators taking referrals from the state court system must meet the training requirements of Missouri Supreme Court Rule 17 for civil mediation generally and Missouri Supreme Court Rule 88 for domestic relations mediation (see the rules at www.courts.mo.gov).
 The Missouri Bar maintains the list of mediators who meet the Supreme Court requirements (known as the "Rule 17 List").
-An application form may be obtained from The Missouri Bar, which administers the statewide list for the courts.
+An application form may be obtained from The Missouri Bar, which administers the statewide list for the courts (go to www.mobar.org or contact us for the application form at email@example.com.
 There is no cost to be included on the Rule 17 List.
 Federal Courts in the Eastern and Western Districts of Missouri also have requirements for mediators handling federal cases and maintain lists of mediators.

 Where to get Core Training in Missouri: "Core" (basic) mediator training is available from numerous trainers.
 Basic training can involve as little as 16 hours for civil mediation up to 40 hours for family dispute mediation.
 The following organizations offer training periodically in Missouri.
 Individual trainers also offer mediator training (see the training events list on this site).